 Is Montpelier worth visiting?

 Absolutely!
-As the capital city of Vermont, there are tons of great things to do that make it well worth a visit!
-The outstanding beauty of the city nestled in the Green Mountains and at the convergence of three rivers makes Montpelier a popular destination for everyone.
-There are plenty of local restaurants to enjoy as well as historical museums and the golden-domed Vermont State House.
+As the capital city of Vermont, there are many great things to do that make it well worth a visit!
+The outstanding beauty of the town nestled in the Green Mountains and at the convergence of three rivers makes Montpelier a popular destination.
+There are plenty of local restaurants to enjoy, historical museums, and the golden-domed Vermont State House.